 The only problem with community review is there are some of them that reply with just “Very good”, “Keep practicing”, Keep up the good work” and so on and so forth.
 They don’t even bother to elaborate the mistake(s).

 In my opinion, they should at least explain it in terms of grammar and spelling for written exercises rather than just correcting it and leave the learner hanging.
-The same goes with submitting audio speaking exercises; they can record the right pronunciation for it and submit so the learner knows not to repeat the same mistake.
+The same goes for submitting audio speaking exercises; they can record the right pronunciation for it and submit so the learner knows not to repeat the same mistake.

 But again, there are also some that leave a perfect review with both I’ve mentioned above, so, I applaud them for that!

 You know how in certain languages like Spanish, Arabic, Korean, Chinese, etc have special alphabet characters and when doing written exercises, Livemocha don’t provide that so, it’s quite difficult which sometimes native speakers pointed that mistakes in our reviews.